Sweets/nougat/README.md

 Screenshot wrapper for scrot

 # HERES HOW IT DO
-Whenever you take a screenshot using nougat, it will organize the screenshot into a subdirectory of the directory specific in the NOUGAT_SCREENSHOT_DIRECTORY variable.
+Whenever you take a screenshot using nougat, it will organize the screenshot into a subdirectory of the directory specified in the NOUGAT_SCREENSHOT_DIRECTORY variable.
 This is done to organize screenshots in a humane manner.
 Then a symbolic link is created to the screenshot in the "all" subdirectory.
 This helps find screenshots quickly rather than having to go through all subdirectories.

 To specific the NOUGAT_SCREENSHOT_DIRECTORY variable, add the following line to either your shell's rc file, or the profile of your shell.